 Wright Commercial Litigation has the experience and tenacity to successfully advocate for you, and has done so before in collapse-related claims.
 The firm will first investigate to independently determine the merits and then negotiate with the insurance company on your behalf, holding them answerable for any lapses in proper claims adjudication along the way.

-The firm works with a network of skilled structural engineers and other building professionals to analyze facts critically and estimate all recoverable losses.
-When you hire Wright Commercial Litigation, you can be assured of diligent representation throughout the process of any type of insurance claim, including those resulting from a partial or total collapse (or “cave-in”) of a building, whether that involves commercial property or a home residence, and often on a contingency basis depending on the facts of your situation and claim status.
+As necessary, the firm will work with a skilled structural engineer and other building professionals to analyze the facts critically and estimate all recoverable losses.
+When you enter into a engagement with Wright Commercial Litigation, you can be assured of diligent representation throughout the process of any type of insurance claim, including those resulting from a partial or total collapse (or “cave-in”) of a building, whether that involves commercial property or a home residence, and often on a contingency or hybrid basis depending on the facts of your situation and claim status.

-Contact the firm today to schedule your free initial consultation and learn more about what Wright Commercial Litigation can do to help with your building collapse claim.
+Contact the firm here to request an initial consultation and learn more about what Wright Commercial Litigation can do to help with your building collapse claim.